 Eliška Rolfová, Ministry of the Environment of the Czech Republic, welcomed participants in her role as Chair of the WG Biodiversity meeting and formally assumed the responsibility of chairing the meeting.
-She highlighted the Bílé Karpaty (White Carpathians) as a region of exceptional biodiversity, where centuries of pastoralism have shaped species-rich meadows.
-These meadows stand as a testament to successful local restoration efforts.
+She highlighted the Bílé Karpaty (White Carpathians), a Protected Landscape Area as well as UNESCO Biosphere Reserve, as a region of exceptional biodiversity, where centuries of traditional farming practices, including pastoralism, have shaped species-rich meadows.
+Today, these orchid meadows stand as a testament to successful local restoration efforts.
 She also emphasized the cultural significance of local traditions and wine growing, which contribute to the region's unique ecological and cultural landscape.